 Mr. Ho has also served with distinction in all three branches of the federal government.
 As chief counsel to Senator John Cornyn and the Senate Judiciary Subcommittees on the Constitution and Immigration, he was named one of the best 35 Congressional aides under 35 by The Hill.
 During the first year of the Bush Administration, he helped lead the Civil Rights Division of the Department of Justice.
 At the Office of Legal Counsel, he advised White House and other Administration officials on constitutional and other complex legal issues, and earned the Medal for Exceptional Civilian Service from the Office of the Secretary of Defense.
 He also served as a law clerk for Judge Jerry E. Smith of the U.S. Court of Appeals for the Fifth Circuit and Justice Clarence Thomas of the U.S. Supreme Court.

-His record of public service also includes appointments to numerous boards and commissions, including the Federal Judicial Evaluation Committee, the U.S. Magistrate Judge Merit Selection Panel for the Northern District of Texas, the Continuity of Government Commission, and the U.S. delegation to the United Nations Committee on the Elimination of Racial Discrimination.
+His record of public service also includes appointments to numerous boards and commissions, including the Federal Judicial Evaluation Committee, the U.S. Magistrate Judge Merit Selection Panel for the Northern District of Texas, the Texas Supreme Court Historical Society Board of Trustees, the Continuity of Government Commission, and the U.S. delegation to the United Nations Committee on the Elimination of Racial Discrimination.
 Before law school, he was a legislative aide to California State Senator Quentin Kopp.

 Other Background Information